danielthepope/trntxt/README.md

 ![trntxt icon](trntxtheader.png)

-Pronounced "train text" and currently live at [trntxt.uk](https://trntxt.uk), this is a GPRS-friendly UK train times web service.
+Pronounced "train text" and currently live at [trntxt.uk](https://trntxt.uk), this is a GPRS-friendly web service that provides train times for stations across Great Britain.

 *(Also lives at [traintext.uk](https://traintext.uk), but that's not as cool)*